gitoleg/bap-toolkit/tests/README.md

 An expected incident is such one that was checked manually and points to the real bug, i.e. is a real true positivite.

-Tests are devided into two categories: litmuses and artifacts.
+Tests are devided into the two categories: litmuses and artifacts.

 ## Litmus tests